 Shooting with a slow shutter speed uses the camera as a tool.
 It creates abstract photography that reveals worlds that are invisible to the naked eye.

-Abstract photography puts emphasis on colour, light, shadow, texture, shape and form.
+Abstract photography puts emphasis on color, light, shadow, texture, shape, and form.
 The results images don’t have an immediate association with an object.
 But they evoke feelings and intrigue in viewers.

 This draws a viewer in and allows them to explore and question the very nature of photography itself.

 Pick one of these ideas and get out there.
 Abstract photography will take you out of your comfort zone while helping you hone your skills.